geraldhumphries/generator-jhipster-elasticsearch-reindexer/README.md

 </li>
 ```

-Alternatively, you can call the API directly with a POST request to `api/elasticsearch/index`.
+Alternatively, you can call the API directly by sending a POST request to `api/elasticsearch/index`.
 The request requires valid authentication details for an admin user.
 Here is an example using the default HTTP session authentication mechanism:

 ```bash
 curl -X POST --header "X-CSRF-TOKEN: 00000000-0000-0000-0000-000000000000" --cookie "JSESSIONID=00000000000000000000000000000000;" "http://localhost:8080/api/elasticsearch/index"